 A video from the Church of Jesus Christ of Latter-day Saints teaches principles of avoiding debt, discerning between needs and wants, and living close to God in order to be provident providers both spiritually and temporally.

 Dates and Deadlines

-Attention International Students Graduating or Leaving After Winter 2022 Semester
+Attention International Students Graduating or Leaving After Fall 2022 Semester

-If you will graduate or are planning to discontinue studying at BYU–Hawaii and return to your home country after the Winter 2022 Semester and you paid the international processing fee when you were accepted to BYU–Hawaii, you must visit the International Student Services Office in the Cannon Activity Center (CAC 157) building to make your travel arrangements home.
-Visit with them as soon as possible in order for your return airfare to be paid by the University.
+If you will graduate or are planning to discontinue studying at BYU–Hawaii and return to your home country after the Fall 2023 semester, and you paid the international processing fee when you were accepted to BYU–Hawaii, you must visit the International Student Services Office in the Cannon Activity Center (CAC 157) building to make your travel arrangements home.
+Visit with them as soon as possible in order for your return airfare to be paid for by the University.
 Questions?
 Contact firstname.lastname@example.org or (808) 675-3517.

 If you still have a balance after this deadline, a restriction (hold) will be placed on your student account that will prevent you from adding and dropping classes until the balance has been cleared with Financial Services, and your classes for Winter 2022 will be canceled if you are enrolled.
 If you will not be attending this semester, please click on the discontinue link by logging in to mybyuh or visit the Office of the Registrar to discontinue properly from school.
 The Dates and Deadlines table above has more information to remember.
 Questions?
 Contact email@example.com or (808) 675-3706.

 All students who anticipate receiving federal aid CANNOT take 50% or more of their credits in online classes.
 Doing this will make you ineligible for federal aid.